Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Bounce-Spell.rst

 Spells cast on the target of that spell have a chance of bouncing over it, and either to be lost or to hit other creatures, notably their original caster.

 The base probability of deflecting spells is then 15%, increased by 5% per level of Arcane Resistance skill of the caster of that Bounce Spell.

+Available only in the Cleric path, through incantation, gesture, rune or pure mental spellcasting.

 Spell Prerequisites